Pungyeon/golang-auth0-example/ARTICLE.md

 The next method is `Add()`, which will create a new Todo based on a user input message and then append this todo to our list.
 Notice that we are using our mutex to `Lock()` before we append to our list and then `Unlock()` again once this operation has ended.
 This is very important, as we might send multiple operations at the same time.
 If these operations try to access the same memory, we can run into a race-condition.
 This would be bad, and would actually cause golang to crash.
 To avoid this, we use the mutex, which is scoped to our package.

-The third public method is `Delete()` which will remove an item from the list and the last one is `Complete()` which will mark a todo item as complete in our list, based on it's `id`.
+The third public method is `Delete()` which will remove an item from the list.
+The last public method one is `Complete()` which will mark a todo item as complete in our list, based on it's `id`.

 ```
 Notice that all our public functions are very simply.
 They aren't doing much more than a single operation.
 Finding an item and then either deleting or completing them.
 This makes our code really easy to read and easy to understand.
 These principles come from 'Clean Code' written by Robert C. Martin, whose material I can whole-heartedly recommend!